 Extra credit: Ricardo coached the junior female and male in-line hockey teams of Guanajuato city (Mexico) for three years.

-Kelsey is our resident champion of database management.
-Kelsey has extensive training in sophisticated donor management systems and consistently impresses us all with her agility and level of attention.
+Kelsey is our resident champion of donor management.
+She works with donors and staff to ensure the system's running smoothly, from administering a sophisticated database system to forging relationships with loyal donors.
 Her eye for detail transcends databases and extends to her love of organic gardening and wheel-thrown pottery.

-Extra credit: Kelsey once encountered a bear while hiking down Katahdin Mountain with her brother in the dark.
+Extra credit: Kelsey once encountered a bear while hiking down Mount Katahdin.

 Leonardo Pech became the first agronomist from his village in the Orange Walk district of Belize in 1995 when he graduated from Costa Rica’s EARTH University.
 He has over 20 years of agriculture experience providing technical expertise and guidance to small-scale farmers.
 He has developed environmentally-friendly crop management programs and implemented fertilizer and integrated pest management programs for a wide range of crops.
 Leonardo loves that the Sustainable Harvest International model empowers low-income farming families to improve their livelihoods while helping the environment.
 When not working, he enjoys spending time with his wife, Maria, son, Dwayne, and daughters, Jaileen and Shanelle.
 He’s also been known to listen to a little Spanish music!

 My name is Zoila Janet Reyes Nolasco.
 I was born in Gracias City, Lempira Department, the land of our National Hero, Lempira.